 Simon joined Watsi on May 28th, 2020.
 104 other people also joined Watsi on that day!
-Simon's most recent donation supported Annastasia, a small businesswoman from Kenya, to fund a mastectomy to heal her breast cancer.
+Simon's most recent donation supported Sarah, a mother from Uganda, to fund gynecological surgery.